beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Beaker 0.17 (tentative)
 -----------------------

-Planned release date: late January 2014
+Planned release date: late February/early March 2014

-The focus of Beaker 0.17 will be to implement :ref:`proposal-time-limited-system-loans`, including the introduction of a command line interface for managing system loans.
+The tentative focus of Beaker 0.17 is to implement :ref:`proposal-time-limited-system-loans`.

 The aim of these updates will be to improve the availablity of resources and reduce the overhead associated with system loan management.

+With the planned inclusion of a command line interface for loan management in one of the Beaker 0.15 maintenance releases, it is quite possible this proposal may be postponed to a later release.

 Beaker 0.18 (tentative)